doingandlearning/python-training-mar-2025/actual-code/14-threads/when_threads.md

 ✅ **Live monitoring systems**

 🔹 **Why Threads Work Well Here**
-In your example, **multiple sensors are collecting data concurrently**, and another thread is **processing the results** in real time.
+In my example, **multiple sensors are collecting data concurrently**, and another thread is **processing the results** in real time.
 A standard for loop **would block each sensor from starting** until the previous one finished, leading to unnecessary delays.

 ---